 The Formula 1 World Championship moves on to Sochi Autodrom for the fourth round of the season, the Russian Grand Prix, where fans can expect another Ferrari/Mercedes battle.

-The Sochi Autodrom is a 5.8-kilometre semi-street circuit designed by Hermann Tilke, with the layout winding its way around the Olympic Park built for the 2014 Winter Olympic Games.
+The Sochi Autodrom is a 5.8-kilometre semi-street circuit designed by Hermann Tilke, with the layout winding its way around the Olympic Park complex built for the 2014 Winter Olympic Games.

 As is typically the case for many ‘Tilkedromes’ the facility itself is state of the art and features a number of his traditional hallmarks.
 In many ways, it resembles two of his more lamented creations – Valencia and Abu Dhabi – with a number of high-speed sweeps and walls placed reasonably close enough to punish any mistakes.